DenisseO/CGE_python/README.md

 # CGE_python
- This repositori is part od a final research document.
+ This repositoryis part od a final research document.